magento/merchdocs/src/marketing/wishlist-search.md

     {:.bs-callout-info}
     Shipping addresses are not included in wish lists.

-1. Configure the remaining widget properties as needed, following the standard [instructions]({% link cms/widget-create.md %}).
+1. Configure any remaining widget properties as needed, following the standard [instructions]({% link cms/widget-create.md %}).

 1. When complete, click <span class="btn">Save</span>.